paulveillard/cybersecurity-infosec/README.md

 # Cybersecurity Infosec
 > Welcome to the World of Infosec in Cybersecurity.
-An ongoing collection infosec courses, learning tutorials, libaries, and training resources.
+An ongoing open collection infosec useful links, courses, learning tutorials, libaries, and training resources.

 [Information Security](https://en.wikipedia.org/wiki/Information_security), sometimes shortened to InfoSec, is the practice of protecting information by mitigating information risks.
 It is part of information risk management.